Genez-io/genez-io.github.io/content/posts/fromt_prompt_to_cloud.md

 - Install the required dependencies: `npm install`
 - Create a file named `.env` and add `OPENAI_SECRET_KEY=&lt;your_openai_secret_key>` and `TMDB_API_KEY=&lt;your_key>`
 - Run genezio local test environment: `genezio local`
-- Go to [https://app.genez.io/test-interface/local?port=8083](https://app.genez.io/test-interface/local?port=8083) to test your backend.
+- Go to {{< external-link link="https://app.genez.io/test-interface/local?port=8083" >}}app.genez.io/test-interface/local?port=8083{{< /external-link >}}
+ to test your backend.
 Keep in mind that it will not work on Safari

 ### Get Movies Recommendation by User Input

 It is almost impossible to create a perfect prompt from the first try.
 It is an iterative process.
-A useful tool to iteratively test your prompt is the [OpenAI Playground](https://platform.openai.com/playground).
+A useful tool to iteratively test your prompt is the {{< external-link link="https://platform.openai.com/playground" >}}OpenAI Playground{{< /external-link >}}
+.

 First, let’s think about what we want to achieve with this prompt: